cscart/docs/en/user_guide/look_and_feel/changing_attributes/change_image_size.rst

 2. Specify the desired quality value in the **JPEG format quality (0-100)** field.

-3. To change the size of the thumbnail images on the storefront, edit the values of the desired thumbnails in the corresponding fields.
+3. To change the size of the thumbnail images on the storefront, edit the values of the corresponding settings.

 4. Click the **Save** button to save the changes.